hcasse/sis-install/doc/config.md

 * `!command arguments!` -- invoke the given command with the given arguments.
 * `IDENTIFER:TYPE = EXPRESSION  #  comment` -- add a definition the given _identifier_ and the given _expression_.
 The expression is evaluated and the definition is written back to the output with the component.

 Comments alone or at the end of a definition are very important as `command.mk` file supposed to be fixed by the user.
-Therefore, they are copied in the output.
+Therefore, they are copied to the output.

 _Identifier_ is any list of symbols not containing spaces, `:`, `=` or `#`.
 In addition, they can not start with `!`.

 _Type_ is optional and will be used to help editing or better outputting the result of the expressions.
 Current _types_ encompasses `bool`, `int`, `str` and `path`.
 Currently, the main processing of types if for `bool`: the definition is commented if its value is false.

+Definition and command lines can be prefixed by tywo symbols:
+* `-` -- definition or command failure does not stop the script evaluation.
+* `@` -- output from the definition or the command is discarded.

-The _expression_ can have two main form:
+The _expression_ can have two main forms:
 * a _checked expression_ producing a string,
 * a `||` separated list of _checked expressions_ : the _check expressions_ are tested in turn until producing a value.